This guide has been produced by Leeds Urban Harvest with support from the Orchard Project, it follows on from the Community Apple Pressing guide.

-- Put you juice into a clean and sterilised fermenter.
+-Put your juice into a clean and sterilised fermenter.

-- Fit an airlock
+-Fit an airlock

-- Leave to ferment
+-Leave to ferment

-- Bottle or barrel
+-Bottle or barrel

 Types of fermenter

 Be wary of second hand plastic fermenters.
-They may have been used for non-food or something with strong flavours that will affect your ciders flavour or make it undrinkable/unsafe.
+They may have been used for non-food or something with strong flavours that will affect your cider’s flavour or make it undrinkable/unsafe.

-While the smaller fermenters are easier to handle lots of them will take up proportionately more of space.
+While the smaller fermenters are easier to handle, lots of them will take up proportionately more of space.
 The larger ones need to be more than ¾ full to avoid the risk of oxygenation.
 You need to gauge how much juice you are intending to press, for example, avoid using a 220l fermenter if you only have 100kg of apples.

-Anything bigger than 25 litres will be too heavy to lift so will have to stay where it is until you empty it.
+Anything bigger than 25 litres will be too heavy to lift, so will have to stay where it is until you empty it.
 It is common practice to use a trolley to move larger fermenters.

 Cider can have a very vigorous initial fermentation which pushes excess yeast through the airlock; you can clean this off.
 Some cider makers ferment without an airlock during this stage, using a clean cloth to stop solids getting in; the gas coming out will stop bacteria invading.
 If you decide to use an airlock, make sure it doesn’t dry out.

-Apple juice will ferment without adding anything to it, many cider makers use this process.
+Apple juice will ferment without adding anything to it, so many cider makers use this process.
 Others add sulphates to kill non yeast bacteria, or add commercial yeast that will dominate the natural yeasts and give a unified (some say less complex) flavour.
 There is lots of advice on the internet on this subject.
 Lalvin EC-1118 Champagne Yeast works well with cider, and is good for low fermenting temperatures.